S T E W A R D I N G C I R C L E

 Liz Franklin and her family moved to Viroqua in 1993.
 Since that time she has served on the Board of Trustees and the Development staff at Pleasant Ridge Waldorf School, and as Development Officer and Administrator at the Youth Initiative High School.
 She was a founding Board member of the Viroqua Food Co-op, and currently serves on the board of the Threshold Care Circle.
 Liz sees the impulse behind Thoreau College as a profoundly practical response to the deep and urgent questions of the rising generation.

 Since his early introduction to cultural exploration in Mexico and Guatemala, Bryan Heystek has been an avid traveler.
 He majored in Spanish and Biomedical Science at Grand Valley State University in Michigan, leading to his study abroad program in Argentina and Peru.
 After graduating, Bryan spent a year teaching English in Jangyu, South Korea.
 From his diverse cultural experiences, he has developed a passion for nurturing meaningful relationships and community living.
 While exploring the Continental Divide Trail, he came across the opportunity to participate in and develop programs at Thoreau College.
 Currently, his work focuses on facilities stewardship and coordinating the labor program.
 Alongside this work, he is also teaching Math and Science at Youth Initiative High School.
-He looks forward to the coming Growing Seasons and continued development of Thoreau College.
+He looks forward to the coming semester program and continued development of Thoreau College.

 Growing up down the road from Walden Pond, Magdalena Bermudez spent her early years swimming, catching toads, and climbing trees down the hill from where Thoreau built his cabin and attending the Waldorf School of Lexington.
 Magda graduated from Hampshire College, where she created a course of study that included educational philosophy, filmmaking, poetry, and mythology.
 Since then she has worked for a variety of nonprofit organizations where she has coordinated educational programs, taught art, and promoted engagement with the natural world.
 For the past eight years she has coordinated the Thoreau Society Annual Gathering, which unites scientists and writers from around the world to celebrate the 19th-Century naturalist.
-Magda participated in the Founding Fellow program at Thoreau College and is currently working on the visual media, communications and applications for Growing Seasons.
+Magda participated in the Founding Fellow program at Thoreau College and is currently working on the visual media, communications and applications for the semester program.

 We would like to express our gratitude to the following people for their help with this website: